seandstewart/bardly/pending/roman/antony-and-cleopatra/11-player.md

 Approach, and speak.

 **EUPHRONIUS**
-Such as I am, I come from Antony.
+Such as I am, I come from Antony:
+I was of late as petty to his ends
+As is the morn-dew on the myrtle-leaf
+To his grand sea. /

 **OCTAVIUS CAESAR**
-Be't so: declare thine office.
+/ Be't so: declare thine office.

 **EUPHRONIUS**
 Lord of his fortunes he salutes thee, and